 This report is designed to provide a general overview of the finances of NY Green Bank, a division of NYSERDA, for interested parties.
 Questions concerning any information within this report or requests for additional information should be addressed to Pam Poisson, Chief Financial Officer, NYSERDA, 17 Columbia Circle, Albany, NY 12203.

-(A Division of the New York State Energy Research and Development Authority) Statement of Net Position
+(A Division of the New York State Energy Research and Development Authority) Statement of Net Position March 31, 2023 (Amounts in thousands)

-March 31, 2022